Aman2406/NSA-block/README.md

 Description:
 ------------
-This isn't yet another [hosts file](https://en.wikipedia.org/wiki/Hosts_(file)) or [DNSBL](https://en.wikipedia.org/wiki/DNSBL) that claims to secure the web, it's specially designed to 'kill' known NSA / GCHQ servers.
+This isn't yet another [hosts file](https://en.wikipedia.org/wiki/Hosts_(file)) or [DNSBL](https://en.wikipedia.org/wiki/DNSBL) that claims to secure the web, it's specially designed to _stop_ known NSA / GCHQ servers from beeing connect to you.
 It's not designed to block malware, spyware or anything that is already avaible on the net.
 This hosts or the super ranges lists could block some of your sites/servers you may need, so you'll be warned!

 This project includes